abbyjeet/.dotfiles/README.md

 # My dotfiles

-## You can install and activate my dotfiles using this command
+## If you use DNF, you can install and activate my dotfiles using this command
 ```
 curl -s https://abbyjeet.github.io/.dotfiles/setup.sh | bash -s
 ```

 ## OR do it manually by following these steps

+> Some packages like eza may not be available in the dnf repo. \
+> Please download those from their respective sources, \
+> eg. in case of eza, download from https://github.com/eza-community/eza/releases

 ## Required
 rcm